 - b.
-How do you govern your organization and fulfill your societal responsibilities?
-Answer each of the following questions: - How does your organization ensure responsible governance? - How do you evaluate the performance of your senior leaders and your governance board? - How do you address and anticipate legal, regulatory, and community concerns with your products and operations? - How do you promote and ensure ethical behavior in all interactions? - How do you consider societal well-being and benefit as part of your strategy and daily operations? - How do you actively support and strengthen you key communities?
+Describe how you govern your organization and how your organization fulfills its legal and ethical and societal responsibilities.
+Answering the following questions may enhance your discussion. - How does your organization ensure responsible governance? - How do you evaluate the performance of your senior leaders, including the chief executive and your governance board? - How do you anticipate and address public concerns with you products and operations? - How do you promote and ensure ethical behavior in all interactions? - How do you consider societal well-being and benefit as part of your strategy and daily operations? - How do you support and strengthen you key communities?